Guide to completing the municipal and regional district tax (MRDT) return

 Businesses with accounting periods that don’t correspond to calendar months, such as businesses with 13-period fiscal years, that have requested PST reporting periods that match their accounting periods have a due date that’s 30 days after the last day of the reporting period.
-For example, if your reporting period ends on June 23, 2013, the PST return and payment are due no later than July 23, 2013.
+For example, if your reporting period ends on June 23, 2023, the PST return and payment are due no later than July 23, 2023.

 Amount Paid - enter the total amount of your payment enclosed.

-Back of Remittance Form
+Back of remittance form

 Sign and complete the certification section and detach the completed remittance form.
 Keep the MRDT worksheet for your records.